vectorgrp/sil-kit-adapters-tap/README.md

 ## Linux TAP Demo
-The aim of this demo is to showcase a simple adapter forwarding ethernet traffic from and to a Linux TAP device through Vector SIL Kit.
+The aim of this demo is to showcase a simple adapter forwarding ethernet traffic from and to a Linux TAP device through SIL Kit.
 Traffic being exchanged are ping (ICMP) requests, and the answering device replies to them.

 This demo is further explained in [tap/demos/DemoLinux/README.md](tap/demos/DemoLinux/README.md).

 ## Windows TAP Demo
-The aim of this demo is to showcase a simple adapter forwarding ethernet traffic from and to a Windows TAP device through Vector SIL Kit.
+The aim of this demo is to showcase a simple adapter forwarding ethernet traffic from and to a Windows TAP device through SIL Kit.
 Traffic being exchanged are ping (ICMP) requests, and the answering device replies to them.

 This demo is further explained in [tap/demos/DemoWindows/README.md](tap/demos/DemoWindows/README.md).

 ## Connecting an Adaptive executable to CANoe
-The Vector SIL Kit Adapter TAP allows you to connect Adaptive executables to CANoe.
+The SIL Kit Adapter TAP allows you to connect Adaptive executables to CANoe.
 A step-by-step guide on how to do this can be found [here](adaptive/README.md).